 You will find them a source of useful information about disability and support resources in your local community.

 Local area coordinators will work with you, your family, friends and your local community to:

 We offer support to family and carers to assist them in the important role they play in lives of people with a disability.

-To find out more information on local area coordination or contact details for your nearest office, contact the Disability Information Service.
+To find out more information on local area coordination contact your nearest office.